Eruptsy/eruptsy/README.md

 - [ ] Skrillec Botnet
 - [ ] Packet Watch

+### What type of stuff i usually work on?

+* Server/Client Application
+* ioT Botnets
+* Most of the time i work on learn new stuff on programming

 ### All stuff im Interested.(or Learn more)

 * General Programming